York Dungeon: Exhibits and shows

-The dungeon operates on the basis of tours which start every 7 minutes and last between 1 and 1.5 hours.
+The Dungeon operates on the basis of tours which start every 7 minutes and last between 1 and 1.5 hours.
 In these tours visitors are led around a sequence of shows and exhibitions which are loosely based on historical events and practices.

 The Great Plague show is set in 1551 in a recreation of a plague doctor's surgery, led by one of the recently deceased plague doctor's assistants.
-There is also a recreation of a York pub, The Golden Fleece Inn where visitors are told ghost stories.
-Other shows include the Judgement of Sinners where visitors are accused of various crimes and the Torture Chamber where visitors are shown demonstrations of torture devices.
+Other shows include a courtroom in which visitors are accused of various crimes and a torture chamber in which visitors are shown demonstrations of torture devices.
 During the tour actors playing plague doctors' assistants, innkeepers, night watches, torturers, judges, executioners, stage coach guards and witch-burners tell visitors gruesome stories.
 Whilst the Dungeon does not have the space to accommodate any rides like its sister incarnations, the Dick Turpin section features 'drop benches' that give sudden movement to simulate a crashing stage coach and animatronics under the seat during a discussion of leeches to simulate their feel.